orstavik/doubledots/doc/2b_mirps/prompts/docs_resume.md

 - Have your cake and eat it

-  If you want, you can always create your own custom reactions that alters the origin of the reaction chain by returning an object wrapped in `customReactions.origin(obj)`.
+  If you want, you can always create your own custom reactions that alters the origin of the reaction chain by returning an object wrapped in `new EventLoop.ReactionOrigin(obj)`.
 It is also possible to not implement the default `-` dash rule, or implement your own version of the `-` dash rule.

   Thus, different developers can use different objects as their origin root for their reaction chain.
 It is therefore possible to go to a more jQuery, Set/monadic style if you want.